khurana3773/Starbucks-Frontend/README.md

 <table>
 <tr>
 <td>
 <p align="justify"> Starbucks is a famous American Coffee company with online ordering system.
-Our project is based on the Offical Starbucks website.
-It has 3 components <br>
+Our project is to replicate the Offical Starbucks website, providing scalability and fault tolerance.
+The project has 3 components <br>

 <ul>
  <li><a href = "https://github.com/khurana3773/Starbucks-Frontend">Frontend</a></li>